funnyboy-roks/code-golf/README.md

 For compiling the C golfs, use [tcc](https://www.bellard.org/tcc/).

-The JavaScript golfs need to be wrapped in a function in order to be run by NodeJS or any JavaScript engine.
+The JavaScript golfs can be run using the `js.sh` script in this project.

 For Rust, just use `rustc`.